djuelg/Shapez-Theme/README.md

 - modern and nice to read design
 - responsive side or top bar, depending on apsect ratio
 - a comment section would be nice to have
-- responsive webdesign for most common screens
+- responsive webdesign for most common screens (and smartphones)

 Attention!
-This theme isn't build with full Internet Explorer Support, nor for devices with a low resolution (e.g. smartphones) - feel free to create a merge request to add support.
+This theme isn't build with full Internet Explorer Support - feel free to create a merge request to add support.

 # Special Thanks
 Special thanks goes to Freepik, Daniel Bruce and Plainicon from [www.flaticon.com](http://www.flaticon.com) for their great icons!